16 Activities for Boys

 1. Building Things

-When your son is ready, you can move away from toys and begin actual building projects.
-Start by taking your child to a building workshop at a home improvement center near you.
-Many of these stores offer Saturday morning classes.
-You will need to accompany your child, which will give you a chance to gauge his interest.
-If you would rather do it yourself at home, start with something small, like a bird feeder or shelf.
-Move to larger, more intricate projects.
+When your boy is ready, consider moving away from toys and into actual building projects.
+Many home improvement centers offer building workshops on Saturday mornings, which can be a great introduction to the world of construction.
+Alternatively, you can start with simple projects at home, such as a bird feeder or shelf, and gradually move on to more intricate projects.
 You may spark a lifelong interest in building things.
 If not, you will have given him some basic skills that will serve him well.

 2. Fixing Things

 Knowing how to fix things is an important life skill that is not being taught to many kids.
 Your son may be right there with you any time you are tinkering with something.
-On the other hand, he may have to be invited to take part or even made to get involved.
-That’s okay.
+Just explain what you are doing and try to get him involved.
 Once he has helped with a successful project, he’ll be proud of himself and may be eager to take on the next one.
-Try to choose projects that are simple enough that your child can get some hands-on action.
+Try to choose projects that are easy enough that your child can get some hands-on action.

 3. Meal Prep and Cooking